teamreflex/cosmo-web/README.md

   - Leaderboards displaying the top 25 users for the given member
 - Toggle to display collections from the blockchain instead of COSMO
 - Descriptions/source of all objekts
+- Pinning objekts to the top of your collection

 </details>